-Each area (A-E) may have more than one competency which you must meet and your online application will allow you the opportunity to show how you illustrate each of the competencies through reflective statements.
+Each area (A-E) may have more than one competency which you must meet.
+Your application will allow you the opportunity to show how you illustrate each of the competencies through reflective statements.
 The 15 competencies you must meet for CSci and guidance on what each requires can be found in Appendix 3.

-Your application must also be supported by someone familiar with your work and this will be included as a process in your online application.
-Preferably they should hold Chartered status, although we are aware some people may work in an area where this is difficult and we will accept alternative equivalents.

-Once your application is complete you will list a referee who is familiar with your work.
-They will then be sent an email asking them to endorse your application by an email to the relevant Society staff member, a draft version of this email can be seen in Appendix 4.
+Your application must also be supported by someone familiar with your work.
+This is included as a stage in your online application.
+Preferably they should hold Chartered status, although we are aware some people may work in an area where this is difficult and therefore we will accept alternative equivalents.
+Your referee will be sent an email asking them to endorse your application by an email to the relevant Society staff member.
+A draft version of this email can be seen in Appendix 4.
 Once this email has been successfully received and payment made, your application will be formally accepted.

-Applying for CSci status will incur an annual fee of £45, payable to the Royal Society of Biology (you will be asked for payment details during your online application, and will be sent automatic reminders annually).
+Applying for CSci status will incur an annual fee of £45, payable to the Royal Society of Biology.
+You will be asked for payment details during your online application and will be sent automatic reminders annually.

 Your application will be assessed by the Royal Society of Biology and a panel of external experts.
-The panel will meet approximately 4 times a year to review applications.
+The panel will meet 4 times a year to review applications in line with the Royal Society of Biology annual election processes.

 If your application is not successful we will provide feedback and advise how you could improve your application.
+A flow chart depicting the application procedure can be seen in Appendix 5.